eraofchaos/eraofchaos.github.io/units/Cyclops.md

 ---
 title: "Cyclops"
 permalink: /units/Cyclops/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Cyclops.
+Cyclops Units.
+Cyclops King.
 Era of Chaos Cyclops are known for their single eye and hulking body.
 They are furious and fierce.
 Their lineage can be traced back to demons."
 unitID: 406
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Cyclops"
 toc: true